We designed a new pizza headquarters for Old Scuola in Rotterdam.

 A national monument in the Westerstraat in Rotterdam is being transformed into 4 innercity apartments.

 Within strict monumental regulations we created freedom by introducing bufferzones for possible spatial interventions.
 This way we mapped a do-not-touch monumental skeleton which showed the moments where 'new' can actually meet the 'old'.

-client: Urbanite Homes location: Westerstraat, Rotterdam status: under development
+client: Urbanite Homes location: Rijksmonument Westerstraat 52-54, Rotterdam status: Built

-A 5.000 m2 transformation of the former Shell Laboratorium on the north shore of the river IJ in Amsterdam for which we designed the spatial concept and developed a phasing strategy for its proposition and identity to be implemented over multiple years in this upcoming area.
+A 5.000 m2 transformation of the former Shell Laboratorium on the north shore of the river IJ in Amsterdam for which we designed the interior spaces, office lay-outs and developed a phasing strategy for its proposition and identity to be implemented over multiple years in this upcoming area.

 A Lab is an incubator, a movement for companies in tech and new media focussing on the impact of digital applications and new technologies on real-life cities.

 As part of the A Lab concept development, we initiated the Coffee Copter as first collaborative project for the tennants of the building.
 We worked together with Unc Inc for app development and tech support, Screenturner for the movietrailer and Puurontwerp for the development of the drone.

 After releasing the trailer, numerous media outlets like RTLZ, national newspapers like Algemeen Dagblad and websites like Buzzfeed wrote about it.
 The coffee drone was also featured in the BBC 1 series on the Future of Food, airing februari 2016.